Fuligo septica

-Fuligo septica is a species of slime mold, and a member of the class Myxomycetes.
-It is commonly known as scrambled egg slime, or flowers of tan because of its peculiar yellowish appearance.
-It is also known as dog vomit slime mold, and is relatively common with a worldwide distribution, often being found on bark mulch in urban areas after heavy rain or excessive watering.
+Fuligo septica is a species of slime mold in the class Myxomycetes.
+It is commonly known as scrambled egg slime or flowers of tan because of its peculiar yellowish appearance; it is also known as dog vomit slime mold.
+This slime mold is relatively common with a worldwide distribution, often being found on bark, mulch, lawns, as well as other rotting organic matter in urban areas after heavy rain or excessive watering.
 Their spores are produced on or in aerial sporangia and are spread by wind.

 History and taxonomy

 The first description of the species was provided by French botanist Jean Marchant in 1727, who referred to it as "fleur de tan" (bark flower); Marchant also classified it as "des éponges" (one of the sponges).
 Carl Linnaeus called it Mucor septicus in his 1763 Species Plantarum.
 The species was transferred to the genus Fuligo by German botanist Friedrich Heinrich Wiggers in 1780.

 Description and habitat

 Like many slime molds, the cells of this species typically aggregate to form a plasmodium, a multinucleate mass of undifferentiated cells that may move in an ameboid-like fashion during the search for nutrients.
 F. septica's plasmodium may be anywhere from white to yellow-gray, typically 2.5–20 cm in diameter, and 1–3 cm thick.
 The plasmodium eventually transforms into a sponge-like aethalium, analogous to the spore-bearing fruiting body of a mushroom; which then degrades, darkening in color, and releases its dark-colored spores.
 F. septica produces the largest aethalium of any slime mold.
 This species is known to have its spores dispersed by beetles (family Latridiidae).

 The spores have a two-layered wall, with a dense outer layer with spines, and a fibrous inner layer.
 During germination, the outer layer splits to create an opening, and more elastic inner layer ruptures later as protoplasm emerges.
 A remnant of the inner layer may be persistent and adhere to the protoplast after it has emerged from the spore.
 A peroxidase enzyme present in the inner cell wall plays a role in germination.

 Fuligo septica grows on rotten wood and plant debris, but can also grow on the leaves and stems of living plants.
+It is not pathogenic to plants.